Cardano-Forge/MetaDraft/core/validator/docs/output.md

 # Output from errors and warnings

-The validation process produces output the following formats.
+The validation process produces the following output.
 You can find more examples in the `__tests__/` directory.

 Each validator's output is sorted into either the `warnings` or `errors` array within the asset object.